Best Small Business Cargo Vans - Size, Gas Mileage, & More

 Best Resale Value

-Most vans lose half their original value within three years of purchase and retain only one-third of their value after five years of use.
+Like other products, vehicles lose their resale value over time, yet some will definitely be worth more than others.
 Resale value, of course, comes down to several factors that include not only how the manufacturer constructed the vehicle but also how you treated it.
 If a commercial work van has adequate protections for its floors and walls, you're likely to get a reasonable resale price, regardless of the make or model you choose.

 With its diesel engine and excellent reliability, the Sprinter typically realizes the highest resale value when compared with its other large van counterparts.
 Although more expensive than other models to purchase and maintain, it typically lasts longer than other vans.